Chiral transition in a finite system and possible use of finite size scaling in relativistic heavy ion collisions: Possible application of FSS in HIC data analysis

 The FSS hypothesis \cite{DL,Cardy:1996xt,fisher}, that can be derived applying the renormalization group to critical phenomena \cite{Brezin:1985xx,amit}, states that an observable $X$ in a finite system at temperature $T$ can be written, in the neighborhood of criticality, in the form \cite{Brezin:1985xx}

-where $t=(T-T_{c})/T_{c}$ is the reduced temperature ($T_{c}$ being the temperature associated with the critical point), $\gamma_{x}$ is the bulk (dimension) exponent of $X$, $g$ the dimensionless coupling constant, $\ell$ a length to fix the renormalization procedure, and $\nu$ the critical exponent of the correlation length that diverges as $\xi\sim t^{-\nu}$ at criticality\footnote{ The reduced temperature $t$ is a dimensionless measure of the distance to the critical point when no other external parameter is considered.
-In the presence of other external parameters, such as $\mu$, one should redefine this distance accordingly: $t\mapsto\sqrt{t^{2}+(\mu-\mu_{c})^{2}/\mu_{c}^{2} }$.}.
-The function $f_x(y)$ is universal up to scales fixing, and the critical exponents are sensitive essentially to dimensionality and internal symmetry, which will give rise to the different universality classes \cite{DL,amit}.
+where $t=(T-T_{c})/T_{c}$ is the reduced temperature ($T_{c}$ being the temperature associated with the critical point), $\gamma_{x}$ is the bulk (dimension) exponent of $X$, $g$ the dimensionless coupling constant, $\ell$ a length to fix the renormalization procedure, and $\nu$ the critical exponent of the correlation length that diverges as $\xi\sim t^{-\nu}$ at criticality\footnote{The reduced temperature $t$ is a dimensionless measure of the distance to the critical point when no other external parameter is considered.
+In the presence of other external parameters, such as $\mu$, one should redefine this distance accordingly. }.
+The dimensionful function $f_x(y)$ is universal up to scale fixing, adjusting the overall dimension of the right-hand side of Eq. (\ref{scaling}).
+The critical exponents are sensitive essentially to dimensionality and internal symmetry, which will give rise to the different universality classes \cite{DL,amit}.

-The critical contribution to experimental observables such as moments of fluctuations of particle multiplicities near the critical point \cite{Stephanov:1998dy,Stephanov:2008qz} will suffer sizable corrections from the function $f_x(y\neq0)$ that can be computed within a model.
-One should note that the observables satisfying the scaling relation ( \ref{scaling}) are the ones directly related to correlation function of the order parameter of the transition, such as fluctuations of the multiplicity of soft pions, as discussed in Ref. \cite{Stephanov:1998dy}.
+The critical contribution to experimental observables such as moments of fluctuations of particle multiplicities near the critical point \cite{Stephanov:1998dy,Stephanov:2008qz} will suffer sizable corrections from the function $f_{x}(y\neq 0)$ that can be computed within a model.
+One should notice that the observables satisfying the scaling relation (\ref{scaling}) are the ones directly related to the correlation function of the order parameter of the transition, such as fluctuations of the multiplicity of soft pions, as discussed in Ref. \cite{Stephanov:1998dy}.
 Therefore, a careful investigation of how the evolution of the system in the hadronic phase and the large background of thermal correlations might affect or even hide the scaling behaviour of a given experimental observable is demanded.
-Looking for the collapse of points representing different sizes of the system at $t=0$ \cite{Lizhu:2009md} can be dangerously misleading when there is not enough statistics as in HICs\footnote{ The authors of Ref. \cite{Lizhu:2009md} find, surprisingly, two critical points for QCD under this approximation, in a region of parameter space already investigated by HIC experiments.
-However, in this especific application, the scaling relation (\ref{scaling}) is oversimplified into a necessary but not sufficient condition for FSS and the maximum collapse observed is well beyond the propagated errorbars.
-Inspired by the precision observed in extensive FSS analyses in statistical physics, we expect the genuine scaling phenomenon to manifest inside the experimental errorbars.
-Furthermore, a robust statement of scaling observation should be based on data with larger statistics, including different carefully chosen observables simultaneously and further studies within statistical models to garantee minimum interference of the thermal background and the existence of the full scaling hypothesis. }.